Does this section apply to us?

 This section does not apply to you if:

-- you never transfer personal data outside the UK and never receive personal data from outside the UK;
+- you never transfer personal data outside the UK and never receive personal data from outside the UK; or

 - you only transfer personal data outside the UK to consumers or only receive personal data from outside the UK directly from consumers.

-A hotel in Cornwall takes direct bookings from individuals across Europe, which includes their names, addresses and other personal information.
+A hotel in Cornwall takes direct bookings from individuals across the EEA, which includes their names, addresses and other personal information.
 It receives personal data from those individuals and sends personal data back to them.
 Neither transfer is restricted under the GDPR nor UK GDPR, as it is made directly with a consumer.
 The hotel does not need to consider this section on international transfers.

 On exit date there will be two sets of rules to consider: